 The curriculum is split into eight modules: basic principles of molecular biology; CRISPR and genetic engineering; treating genetic diseases; promoting resistance to infectious diseases; combating cancer through research and treatment; optimizing and fighting microorganisms in the food, health, and energy industries; improving agriculture by optimizing crops; and the ethics of using CRISPR.
-The program costs $3,000 and requires seven to ten hours of study per week.
+The program costs $2,400 and requires seven to ten hours of study per week.

-This course is the first in a three-course program that later explores drug development and drug commercialization, and, if taken in sequential order, gives graduates a complete view of the path from drug discovery, to clinical trial, to product launch.
+This course is the first in a three-course program that later explores drug development and drug commercialization.
+If taken in sequential order, gives graduates a complete view of the path from drug discovery to clinical trial to product launch.

 Duke University, North Carolina State University, and the University of North Carolina at Chapel Hill have partnered together with Coursera to offer Nanotechnology: A Maker’s Course.
 In this course, a combination of instruction and lab demonstration teaches students about nanotechnology tools and how to use them for fabrication and characterization.

-Purdue University, in partnership with edX, offers a course in the fundamentals of nanotransistors.
-Designed for recent graduates and practicing engineers, the course aims to provide an understanding of the essential physics, practical technical considerations, and inherent limits of nanotransistors.
+Purdue University, in partnership with edX, offers a course in the fundamentals of nano transistors.
+Designed for recent graduates and practicing engineers, the course aims to provide an understanding of the essential physics, practical technical considerations, and inherent limits of nano transistors.

 The Technion Israel Institute of Technology offers a two-part short course in nanotechnology and nanosensors, hosted by Coursera.
 Each part takes five weeks to complete, and the chief learning outcome is having students understand the fabrication, characterization, manipulation, and application of nanomaterials and nanosensors.

 Part one covers an introduction to nanotechnology, an introduction to sensors’ science and technology, metal nanoparticle-based sensors, and quantum dots sensors.
 Part two covers nanowire-based sensors, carbon nanotube-based sensors, sensors based on nanostructures of metal oxide, sensors based on polymeric nanostructures, and electric skin based on nanotechnology.

-Python is a general purpose and high level programming language, primarily used by software engineers for websites and web applications.
+Python is a general-purpose and high-level programming language, primarily used by software engineers for websites and web applications.

 The University of Michigan’s advanced specialization in applied data science with Python, also hosted by Coursera, is intended for students who have a basic Python background and want to add a skills-based specialization.
-The program consists of five short courses, and takes approximately five months to complete.
+The program consists of five short courses and takes approximately five months to complete.

 Renewable energy experts engineer and install products that harness safe and efficient forms of energy.
 Green builders apply environmentally-friendly principles to structural design and project processes.

 The three-week class is divided into three main sections: the power of three (entrepreneurship, green building, and renewable energy); a dive into business (opportunities and challenges); and moving from ideas to business implementation.
 The certificate-level class costs $49 and takes approximately six hours per week of study.

 Ecole Polytechnique offers a course in wind resources for renewable energies, hosted by Coursera.
 The main goal of the course is for students to develop enough knowledge in atmospheric and fluid dynamics to be able to quantify the potential wind resources present in a specific area.
 The course is divided into modules on energy, meteorology, atmospheric and marine boundary layers, wind or marine turbines, and wind resources.

 In a final data analysis project, students perform a full wind resource assessment, taking into account the variability of vertical wind shear, probability distributions of wind velocity, and wind turbine power production.
-The certificate-level course costs $49, and requires approximately 28 hours of study to complete.
+The certificate-level course costs $49 and requires approximately 17 hours of study to complete.

 Each course may be taken individually for free, or for $250 if wishing to earn a certificate.
-If taken together as a MicroMasters program, the bundle of courses costs $1,260 in its entirety, and the credits earned may be counted towards a master of science degree in sustainable engineering technology (SET) or electrical power engineering at Delft.
+If taken together as a MicroMasters program, the bundle of courses costs $1,125 in its entirety, and the credits earned may be counted towards a master of science degree in sustainable engineering technology (SET) or electrical power engineering at Delft.